Your Retirement Options

 • What will I get if I take Ill Health Retirement?

-There are 3 types of ill health retirement and your employer will decide you level of ill health benefit after consultation with an approved medical advisor.
+There are 3 types of ill health retirement and your employer will decide your level of ill health benefit after consultation with an approved medical advisor.

 • Tier 1: You are permanently incapable of doing your job and you are unlikely to be capable of gainful employment before your Normal Pension Age.
 Your pension benefits are paid immediately and will be increased to what they would have been had you continued working until your Normal Pension Age.